jesnaseby/jesnaseby/README.md

-# 🚀 Welcome to my GitHub Journey! 💻

 👋 Hello, World!
 I'm Jesna Seby, a dedicated BTech student with a strong foundation in Java and C programming languages.
 While I may be just starting out on my coding adventure, I'm eager to learn, grow, and make meaningful contributions to the world of software development.